ComedicChimera/chai-lang.dev/chaisite/docs/content/startup_guide/chapter1.md

 code.

 Assuming you already have the language installed, go to your development directory of choice (wherever you want to store your Chai projects).
-Then open your terminal and type the following command `chai mod new <name>` and replace `<name>` with whatever you want your starting project to be called.
+Then, create and open a new directory named whatever you want your first project name to be.
+Then, open your terminal and type the following command `chai mod init
+<name>` and replace `<name>` with whatever you want your starting project to be
+called (ideally, it should match your chosen directory name).
 Note that the name must contain only letters, numbers, and underscores and start with either a letter or an underscore.

 <div class="info">This command creates a new module which is essential to
 building a Chai project; we will learn about modules much later.</div>

-After you run this command, you should see a new directory created based on the name you gave to the command.
-In this directory, create a new file called `main.chai`.
+After you run this command, you should see a new file called `chai-mod.toml`.
+This is the configuration file for your module.
+For now, you don't need to worry about what's inside it -- the `chai` tool has already selected some sensible default configurations for you.

-Then, go ahead and open up a terminal.
-Once you have put some code into the file, you can use the command, `chai run .` to build and run your code (current working package).
+In your directory, go ahead and create a new file called `main.chai`.
+Once you have put some code into the file, you can use the command, `chai run .` to build and run your code (current working module).

-If you want to simply produce an executable, you can use the command `chai build .` to build your current package.
+If you want to simply produce an executable, you can use the command `chai build .` to build your current module.
 The executable will be created in a directory called `bin` by default.

 ## Hello Chai

 Now, we are going to walk you through writing your first Chai program.
-This program is going to print out `"Hello, world!"` to the console and is often the first program written when learning a new language.
+This program is going to print out `Hello, world!` to the console and is often the first program written when learning a new language.

 To begin, open the file you created in the first section of this chapter.
 You